meshcloud/meshcloud-docs/docs/meshstack.how-to.onboard-team-to-customer.md

 ![Click the Access Control tab](./assets/customer/customer-access-control.png "Access Control")

-- At the end of the `Current Access` list will be a input field.
+- At the end of the `Current Access` list will be an input field.
 Type in the first-, last-name or email address to find and select the user you want to add.
 Choose a Customer Role (Customer Owner, Admin or Employee) and press the `+` button.

 ![Add a user to the customer](./assets/customer/customer-access-control-add-a-user.png "add a user")